 Wash hands before any food prep and again after handling raw meat or poultry, after touching your face or hair and after sneezing, coughing or using the bathroom.
 Blenders, rubber spatulas, can openers and reusable containers can all harbor pathogens in their nooks and crannies.
 Thoroughly dismantle and clean each piece and then allow to dry completely.
 You might also consider swapping your kitchen sponge for a washcloth that can be laundered regularly.
 And while no one loves cleaning out the fridge, you should give your fridge a deep clean every few weeks.
 Not only does this remove potentially hazardous residue from raw meat or poultry or soil from vegetables, but it also prevents keeping spoiled leftovers that can make you sick.

 Put ready-to-eat foods at the top of the fridge.
 Raw meat and poultry should be placed at the bottom of the fridge where the risk of bacteria-laden juices dripping onto other foods are minimized.
 Store food in containers or wrapped with plastic to prevent cross contamination, and label and date foods to keep track of their freshness.

 The best tool for food safety is an accurate thermometer.
-Color is not a reliable indicator of adequate cooking: One out of every four hamburgers turns brown before it's been cooked to a safe internal temperature.
+Color is not a reliable indicator of adequate cooking: hamburgers can turn brown before they've been cooked to a safe internal temperature.
 To assess the temperature, insert thermometers into the thickest part of the meat and avoid bones and the bottom of the pan as this will give a false temperature reading.
 Clean the thermometer between uses with an alcohol swab.
 And always reheat leftovers until they're piping hot.